 James Chen is the Vice President of Global Operations at the Institute for Global Engagement (IGE).
-James first joined IGE in 2011, serving as both a Program Officer and the Executive Director before assuming his current role.
-His work for IGE in engaging both government and civil society has taken him to northern Iraq, Myanmar, China, Vietnam, Indonesia, Kazakhstan, Nepal, and Singapore.
+James first joined IGE in 2011, first serving as a Program Officer and then Executive Director before assuming his current role.
+His work for IGE in engaging government and civil society has taken him to Iraq, Myanmar, China, Vietnam, Uzbekistan, Indonesia, Kazakhstan, and Singapore.

-Prior to his time at the NESA Center, James worked in Taiwan for over seven years at Overseas Radio & Television (ORTV), a non-profit Christian media organization based in Taipei.
-James also served for a year in the Republic of China (Taiwan) Army.
+Prior to his time at the NESA Center, James worked in Taiwan for over seven years at Overseas Radio & Television (ORTV), a Christian media organization based in Taipei.
+James also served for a year in Taiwan's military.

 James’ writings have been published in Strategic Forum (National Defense University), The Diplomat, and The Review of Faith & International Affairs.

 James has a Master’s degree in International Relations and Security from Georgetown University’s School of Foreign Service and a Bachelor’s degree in Information Systems from the University of Pennsylvania’s Wharton School.
-He speaks Mandarin and Taiwanese.
+He is fluent in Mandarin and Taiwanese.
 James, a native of Flushing, NY, now resides in Northern Virginia with his wife and two sons.